rust-lang/reference/src/types.md

 modify a value.
 So a unique immutable borrow is used: it borrows `x` immutably, but like a mutable borrow, it must be unique.
-In the above example, uncommenting the declaration of `y` will produce an error because it would violate the uniqueness of the closure's borrow of `x`.
+In the above example, uncommenting the declaration of `y` will produce an error because it would violate the uniqueness of the closure's borrow of `x`; the declaration of z is valid because the closure's lifetime has expired at the end of the block, releasing the borrow.

 ### Call traits and coercions